project-sekai-ctf/sekaictf-2022/README.md

-# sekaictf-2022
+# SekaiCTF 2022

-Source code and writeup for SekaiCTF 2022. https://ctftime.org/event/1619
+This repo contains source code and writeups for SekaiCTF 2022.

+## Challenges